nkg114mc/sfnnue-intro/docs_en/part2-en.md

 Binarization is a very common technique in feature engineering, and its fundamental purpose is to increase the linear separability of some enumeration value features, especially when the enumeration value participates in model calculation.
 To put it simply, a vector whose dimension is equal to all possible values ​​of the enumeration value is used to represent the value of an enumeration variable, and each dimension or subscript corresponds to an enumeration value.
 The initial value of the vector is all 0, and only the element on the subscript corresponding to the current value is set to 1.
 This is actually the "one-hot encoding" commonly used in classification problems.
 In NNUE, similarly, we use a 41024-dimensional binary vector to represent the chessboard state, and set the element on the subscript corresponding to the positional relationship that appears in the chessboard to 1, and set all other elements to 0.
 Since the chessboard representation is a set of positional relations, there is not only one 1, but the subscripts of the enumeration values ​​of positional relations appearing in each set are all set to 1.

 For NNUE, there are additional benefits of doing so.
-It is conceivable that although the dimension of this vector has a high as more than 40,000+ dimensions, it is actually quite sparse.
+It is conceivable that although the dimension of this vector is as high as more than 40,000+ dimensions, it is actually quite sparse.

 Because there are only thirty-two pieces on the chessboard, and each dimension is either 0 or 1.
 Therefore, NNUE can be stored according to the binary sparse vector method: that is, only all non-zero vector subscripts are recorded.
 This results in significant savings in storage and maintenance overhead.
 More importantly, each step can affect very few chess pieces and grids, so this sparse vector can also be updated with the execution of moves and undo increments, which further speeds up the calculation speed of the chessboard representation.
 As mentioned in the previous article, this is one of NNUE's innovations, which is crucial for the program to play stronger chess.

-The above is the procedure for NNUE to compute the board representation vector for singl.
+The above is the procedure for NNUE to compute the board representation vector for a single side.
 For both players, NNUE first calculates the representation vector of its own side, and then calculates the vector of the opponent.
 Finally, the chessboard representation vectors of the two sides are spliced ​​into a complete representation of 82048 dimensions according to the order of one's own side and the other side 's .